-Answers provided in Appendix B-5-a indicate the selections in B-5-d also apply to B-5-g.
+Answers provided in Appendix B vers provided in Appendix B-5-a indicate the selections in B-5-d also apply to B-5-g.
+3 3310 03 030.

 B-6: Evaluation/Reevaluation of Level of Care

 As specified in 42 CFR §441.302(c), the state provides for an evaluation (and periodic reevaluations) of the need for the level(s) of care specified for this waiver, when there is a reasonable indication that an individual may need such services in the near future (one month or less), but for the availability of home and community-based waiver services.